 For this reason, it is preferred that both the donor and recipient are blood-related.
 If the patient has a twin brother or sister, that would be the best choice.

-Additionally, immunosuppressive drugs are started to tamper down the immune system’s reaction towards the newly grafted kidney.
+Additionally, immunosuppressive drugs are starting to tamper with the immune system’s reaction toward the newly grafted kidney.

 Previously, when a patient undergoes a kidney transplant, the surgeon removes the damaged kidney and replaces it with the donor’s kidney.

 However, this has changed with the latest guidelines.

 Current guidelines recommend leaving the non-functional kidney in its position and placing the new kidney in a different location inside the pelvic area.

-This is the result of the high morbidity that was associated with removing the damaged kidney.
+This results from the high morbidity associated with removing the damaged kidney.

 The surgeon will then create a new blood supply for the grafted kidney, and the ureter is connected to the recipient’s bladder.